hmc-cs111-fall2016/what-is-a-DSL/README.md

 [This article][Assignment HOWTO] describes how we'll do our assignments on GitHub.
 Be sure to read it before you start working on your assignment.

+Also, if git or GitHub is new to you, please don't spend a lot of time struggling with it.
+We can do a quick primer during office hours instead.
+Just make progress on the assignment and send me a Piazza message saying that you'd like to talk about git / GitHub.

 ## Read Fowler's introduction to DSLs
 Read [Fowler, Chapter 2][Fowler].<sup>1</sup> For the most part, this reading is self-contained.
 In a few places, Fowler references other parts of the book.